Ensembl/ensembl-hive/docs/creating_runnables/IO_and_errors.rst

 Special Dataflow when Jobs Exceed Resource Limits
 -------------------------------------------------

-The eHive system can react when the job scheduler notifies it that a job's memory requirements exceeded the job's memory request (MEMLIMIT error), or when a job's runtime exceeds the job's runtime request (RUNLIMIT error).
-When receiving notification from the scheduler that a job has been killed for one of those reasons, eHive will catch the error and perform the following actions:
+The eHive system can react when the job scheduler notifies it that a Job's memory requirements exceeded the Job's memory request (MEMLIMIT error), or when a Job's runtime exceeds the Job's runtime request (RUNLIMIT error).
+When receiving notification from the scheduler that a Job has been killed for one of those reasons, eHive will catch the error and perform the following actions:

-   - The job's status will be updated to PASSED_ON (instead of FAILED).
+   - The Job's status will be updated to PASSED_ON (instead of FAILED).

-   - The job will not be retried.
+   - The Job will not be retried.

    - A dataflow event will be generated on branch -1 (for MEMLIMIT) or -2 (for RUNLIMIT).
-This event will pass along the same parameters and values that were passed to the original job.
-The intent of this event is to seed a job of a new analysis that uses the same Runnable as the PASSED_ON job, but with a different resource class.
-However, eHive does not enforce any special restrictions on this event -- it can be wired in the same way as any other analysis.
+This event will pass along the same parameters and values that were passed to the original Job.
+The intent of this event is to seed a Job of a new Analysis that uses the same Runnable as the PASSED_ON Job, but with a different Resource Class.
+However, eHive does not enforce any special restrictions on this event -- it can be wired in the same way as any other Analysis.

 Logging Messages
 ================

 Runnables have STDOUT and STDERR output streams available, but these are redirected and function differently than they would in a conventional script.
-During normal eHive operation, when jobs are run by workers submitted via a beekeeper loop, output to these streams is not sent to the shell in the conventional manner.
-Instead, it is either discarded to /dev/null, or is written to files specified by the -hive_log_dir option.
+During normal eHive operation, when Jobs are run by Workers submitted via a Beekeeper loop, output to these streams is not sent to the shell in the conventional manner.
+Instead, it is either discarded to /dev/null, or is written to files specified by the ``-hive_log_dir`` option.
 Because of this redirection, STDERR and STDOUT should be treated as "verbose-level debug" output streams in Runnables.
-When a job is run by a worker started with the runWorker.pl script, or by using standaloneJob.pl, then STDOUT and STDERR are handled normally (unless the -hive_log_dir option has been set, in which case output is directed to files in the directory specified by -hive_log_dir).
+When a Job is run by a Worker started with the ``runWorker.pl`` script, or by using ``standaloneJob.pl``, then STDOUT and STDERR are handled normally (unless the ``-hive_log_dir option`` has been set, in which case output is directed to files in the directory specified by ``-hive_log_dir``).

 When writing a Runnable, the preferred method for sending messages to the user is via the message log.
 An API is provided to facilitate logging messages in the log.

-   - warning(message, message_class) causes the string passed in the message parameter to be logged.
+   - ``warning(message, message_class)`` causes the string passed in the message parameter to be logged.
 A message class (one of the valid classes for a message log entry) can optionally be added.
-For backwards compatibility, if a non-zero number is passed to message_class, this will be converted to WORKER_ERROR.
+For backwards compatibility, if a non-zero number is passed for message_class, this will be converted to WORKER_ERROR.

    - Perl ``die`` messages are redirected to the message log, and will be classified as WORKER_ERROR.